Price Action Scanners: What are they and How to use them!

 Take the example of Amazon; in 2020, Amazon.com Inc. (AMZN) demonstrated a transparent uptrend, making higher highs and lows.
 Price action scanners identified Amazon’s consistent upward movement, and traders noted the well-defined trend.
 They used moving averages to confirm the trend direction further.
 The scanner flagged a potential entry point after a minor pullback to a support level.
 Traders entered long positions as Amazon’s stock price bounced off the support level and showed upward momentum, around $2,400 per share.
 Amazon continued its upward trajectory, reaching new highs of over $3,500 per share.
 Traders who followed this trend-following strategy profited from the ongoing uptrend.

-The price action scanners are used to identify assets exhibiting strong, well-defined trends.
-Incorporate moving averages for confirmation and potential entry points.
+Price action scanners identify assets exhibiting strong, well-defined trends.
+They incorporate moving averages for confirmation and potential entry points.

 3. Support and Resistance Levels: